Chart Color Schemes

 Innes Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-Three projects have been identified by AreaSearch as potentially impacting this region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that could affect this region.
 Notable projects include Ingenia Lifestyle Drift, Innes Estate, the Intersection Upgrade of Back Windermere and Barolin Homestead Roads in Coral Cove, and the Bundaberg Integrated Transport Strategy.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.